HappyCerberus/cpp-coding-interview/manuscript/002_lists_002_simple.md

 ![Process of reversing a forward list in place.](linked_list/list_reverse_01.png)

 Finally, scanning with two iterators is a common search technique for finding a sequence of elements that conform to a particular property.
-As long as this property is calculated strictly from elements entering and leaving the sequence, we do not need to access the elements currently in the sequence.
+As long as this property is calculated strictly from elements entering and leaving the sequence, we do not need to access the elements currently in the sequence{i: "two pointers|sliding window"}.

 {caption: "Find the longest subsequence with sum less than 4."}
 ```cpp